 1. Your life should be in a constant state of apprenticeship

-If you’re comfortable you’re dying.
-We should endeavour to learn news skills related to our job, vocation, hobby or general life.
+We should endeavour to learn new skills related to our job, vocation, hobby or general life.
 If you’re not learning new skills and getting out of your comfort zone your worldview becomes smaller each year.

 2. Having a direct mentor can shave five years off your skill development

 I’ve always been a do-it-yourself kind of guy and used secondary sources like books and the internet to develop my skills.
-In hindsight I should have try to find mentors to work with.
+In hindsight, I should have tried to find mentors to work with.